It’s nearly time to celebrate National Bilby Day – get your kids excited for the occasion with some of the fun bilby activities below!

 Founders of Save the Bilby Fund, Frank Manthey and Peter McRae, built a sanctuary in the Currawinya Park near Charleville.

-This sanctuary is not a zoo, but a 250sq km electrified predator-proof fence that allows bilbies to roam free without the interference from feral pests like wild cats and foxes.
+This sanctuary is not a zoo, but a 250sq km electrified predator-proof fence that allows bilbies to roam free without interference from feral pests like wild cats and foxes.
 Ongoing funds are needed for bilby research and to help maintain the fence.

 Hop over to this website for more fun stuff